-Revised as at 4th February 2014 to the best of my ability.
+Revised at 3rd September 2015 to the best of my ability.

 Chapter Fifteen – Of Monsters and Men

 "Sir!
 We have a situation!
 Our guild has managed to subdue a hostile.
 It's tentative at this stage, but we believe he may have information on...
-N-Nirvana."
+Nirvana."

 Turning, Hoteye acknowledged the grunt.
 With a casual tilt of his head, he smiled serenely and asked:

 "Oh?
 And you are?"

 "Sir?"
 The soldier pointed to his chest plate, where a crimson stained guild mark rested; it was a crude caricature of a muscular-bound and hellish-looking shark with a spiky dorsal fin.
 "I'm from the Flying Hellfish.
 You've asked to—"